PERSPECTIVE LIVING MAGAZINE

 Mysterious light orbs have been sighted from all over the world for generations.
 Take the famous erratic dancing Min Min lights in the Australian outback.
 Or the Marfa Lights in the middle of nowhere in Texas, USA.
 Some people try to explain them scientifically, others like to keep things mysterious.
 Some also give them a supernatural meaning.
 But if orbs were something supernatural, what would be the cause?

-Superstition in Italy: A perspective on an old way of seeing still very much alive today
+Superstition in Italy: An old way of seeing life still very much alive today

 Superstition is not something everyone believes in.
 But in Italy this perspective on life is as normal as the sun rising.
 It is one in which history, religion, death and mystery all happily merge into one.
 Here, new author Ingrid Everts-van Wouderberg from Rome lifts the veil on this age-old way of seeing life.